5 Bridge Schools

 Eighteen-year-old Swathi, heralding from Andhra Pradesh, came to Bangalore with her family in 2009.
 She heard about Samridhdhi’s after school project from a friend.
 She took the initiative to approach Samridhdhi Trust to ask if she too could join.

-She’s studying Psychology at University and wants to become a fashion designer.
+She is now studying Psychology at University and wants to become a fashion designer.

 She intends to return to Samridhdhi as a volunteer and mentor, helping others like her.